openstreetmap/svn-archive/applications/editors/josm/nsis/README.txt

 - josm should use some defaults already instead of the installer ones
 - some way of automatic installer generation on the server (e.g. nightly build)?
 - install all josm plugins by default and only enable them according to user wishes?
-- make instalation of icons and file extensions optional?
+- make installation of icons and file extensions optional?